This section applies to monitors such as the Windows or Unix Performance Monitors. This includes Agents with built-in host monitoring capabilities.

 After an Agent starts and establishes its connection to AppMon, you should recognize the host.
 If you don't, add it to your CMDB and to a specific host group which represents the operating system:

-- Open the System Profile and go the Monitor section to create a new VM monitor.
+- Open the System Profile Preferences dialog box and go the Monitor item to create a new VM monitor.

 - Enter the name of your vHost into the service URL.